Avitra2002/AIFashionCompanion/README.md

 ![App Demo](demo.gif)

+(!Note: There are repeated items listed as the demo only has limited clost items to choose from)
 ## 📌 Overview

 With the rapid rise of fast media like TikTok and live-selling platforms, it’s easy to lose track of our wardrobe and buy clothing we don’t need — often worn only once or twice.
 The **AI Fashion Companion App** helps users: